SiriwatHuntra/PlantClassification/README.md

   - Model evaluation

 # File structure
-In input folder path should contain with sub folder inside for sameple:
+In input folder path should contain with sub folder inside for sameple:<br/>
   -Plant_Image
   -- →Class_A
   -- →Class_B